-The health emergency has not only conditioned the flow of daily life, but has imposed new rules, dictated by regulatory constraints and fears, but accompanied by expectations and, above all, the desire for rebirth.
+The health emergency has not only conditioned the flow of our daily life, but has imposed new rules, dictated by regulatory constraints and fears, but accompanied by expectations and, above all, the desire for rebirth.

-Sometimes the rooms have been tremendously closed cells, sometimes open spaces in which to wander around looking for oneself and others, with the aim of imagining the future.
-But this vocation for the vision of tomorrow is an integral part of being an artist: those who believe that the impossible is something that has yet to be defined, approach isolation and physical limitation by opposing their foresight for the construction of a new reality.
+Sometimes the rooms have felt like closed cells, sometimes open spaces in which to wander looking for ourselves and others, imagining the future.
+But this vocation for the vision of the future is an inherent part of being an artist.
+Artists are those who believe that the impossible is something that has to still be determined, those who tackle isolation and physical limitations through their visions for the design of a new reality.

-“O2 – Manifesto for the arts after the apocalypse” wants to be a document of cultural resistance “powered by RUFA”, but which can be embraced by culture and politics.
-A document of doing, a common action to fly high, to explore new opportunities and to show a way.
+O2 – Manifesto for the arts after the apocalypse” aims to be a document of cultural resistance “powered by RUFA”, but brought to the attention of the world of culture and politics.
+A document of action, a common action to fly high, to explore new opportunities and act together to indicate new and unexplored paths.